 In my own practice, my clients are small to medium sized companies in a variety of industries.
-Besides providing traditional labor & employment law services, I represent companies desiring to institute
+In addition to

 Relative to results, I have negotiated more than 100 labor & employment agreements & contracts, including noncompete & severance/separation agreements, collective bargaining & related labor agreements.
-Also, I have argued more than 11 arbitrations, 13 mediations & 39 agency cases/complaints & have resolved 100-plus labor grievances & similar in-house complaints & completed over 100 in-house investigations.
-Moreover, I'm a published author in my field & am frequently the subject labor & employment law related TV, radio & newspaper interviews.
-My website contains most of these interviews.
+Also, I have argued more than 11 arbitrations, 13 mediations & 39 agency cases/complaints & have resolved 100-plus labor grievances & similar in-house complaints completed over 100 in-house investigations.
+Moreover, I'm a published author in my field & am frequently the subject labor & employment law related TV, radio & newspaper interviews. website contains 5 radio interviews & one 30minute TV interview with me, as well as additional newspaper interviews/articles with & about me.